 'In Orbit' Ornamental Onion blooms from June to September, producing large 3" globular flowers of lavender purple.
 The "Drumstick" blooms are 16" tall over green, deer repellent foliage.
 'In Orbit' Allium is a very attractive cut flower, and the spent flower heads make a lovely addition to dried flower arrangements.
 Pollinators flock to all Alliums when they are in bloom.

 Allium x cernuum, or nodding Pink Onion, is a tough deer resistant bulb plant which is crowned by multiple pink flower umbels.
 The blooms appear above the green strap-like leaves in July and August.
 These are followed by attractive tan seedheads.
 The clumps increase in size as time goes on and the bulbs can be divided and spread to make a lovely addition to short meadows in mid summer.
+Great of green roofs.
 Self-seeds vigorously in the garden.
 We are grateful to Mark McDonough for helping us with the confusing nomeclature.

 ‘Summer Beauty’ Ornamental Onion produces a quantity of flat refined strap-like leaves in spring, topped by soft pink round umbels on long stalks starting in June.
 Allium x lusitanicum 'Summer Beauty' continues blooming almost all summer, and the dried round seedheads add interest to the winter landscape as well.
 Try them spray painted cool colors (as our good friend Simple does), or added to dried arrangements.
 Roy Diblik of Northwind Perennial Farm loves using ‘Summer Beauty’, and told us he had first seen it thriving in someone’s driveway.